gmate/gmate/README.md

-Refer to each plugin source code and readme file to get information about specific plugin licencing and copyright.
+Refer to each plugin source code and readme file to get information about specific plugin licensing and copyright.

 ### Language Improvements and Mime Types